-When the hatchery manager asks about perfect incubation temperature, he or she is normally referring to the fix set-point in the setter machine.
-And this is available for most constructor brands.
+When the hatchery manager asks about perfect incubation temperature, he or she is normally referring to the set-point fix in the setter machine.
+For most constructor brands.
 This is the air temperature, which is dictated from a sensor, which is positioned in the centre of the zone controlled.
 All hatchery managers know that is a delicate and critical relationship between this temperature and real hatchability performance and chicks' quality.